liqiang1980/UArmForROS/README.md

 # UArmForROS
-This is the uarm ROS package designed by Joey Song ( joey@ufactory.cc / astainsong@gmail.com)
+This is the uarm ROS package designed by Joey Song ( joey@ufactory.cc / astainsong@gmail.com) updated by QiangLi for the winter holidy project with my daughter (liqiang_hn_cn@hotmail.com)

 ## 0. Quickstart and Execution
 ---